mkorthof/check_ibm_storwize/README.md

 Numbers in **bold** can be changed with `-c` and `-w`.
 If percentage `-c 100` is set, the plugin will warn only.

-NOTE: these checks will WARN if more than half of total items are down: BackendVolume, EtherNetPort and FCPort.
+These checks will WARN if more than **half** of total items are down:

+- BackendVolume, EthernetPort, FCPort

 ## Nagios templates